noahehall/theBookOfNoah/0current/aws/0storage.md

 - understanding ownerhsip and request authentication
   - all requests are either authenticated or unauthenticated
-    - authenticated: include a signature value that authentiates the request sender
+    - authenticated: include a signature value that authenticates the request sender
     - unauthenticated: all other requests, and are always made by the `anonymouse user`
       - permitted when a bucket has:
         - public bucket policy